fraterrisus/walkthroughs/deathlord/walkthrough-2.md

 *Services:* training, food, melee weapons (Glaive)

 A town with lots of green space and plenty of useful hints.
-There's a dungeon in a canyon NW of here that has a word (jackpot!).
-There are also some caves in a dungeon W of here, where you should "step north".
+There's a **dungeon** in a canyon NW of here that has a word (jackpot!).
+There are also some **caves** in a dungeon W of here, where you should "step north".

-Here's the problem, though: the "step north" clue actually goes with the Staircase Dungeon, which is the one to the N. The Chessboard Dungeon, to the W, is totally different.
-So, once again, *Deathlord*'s NPCs are screwing with you by telling you information that's just slightly inaccurate.

-A Shizen hanging out in the gardens NW of the center of town will tell you ($$) that there's an island nearby to the NE.
+A Shizen hanging out in the gardens NW of the center of town will tell you ($$) that there's an **island** nearby to the NE.
 This points you one of two places: to the small island that's part of this archipelago, which has a mountain with a spiral path to the "peak" where you'll find *absolutely nothing*, or to the deserted islands a few sectors NE of here, where you will also find *absolutely nothing*.

 Everything of note is in the corners.
 The food (sake) vendor is in the SE, the weapons shop to the SW, and the training hall in the NW.
 The forge adjacent to the weapons shop is empty, but the food vendor has a secret storeroom W of his shop with a secret door where you can steal food from him.

 Check out the prison in the NE.
 Lift some gates and work your way E and then S into the prison "yard".
-There you'll find some Brigands who tell you of the island of Tsumani, "south [one sector] off the coast and west", a land full of yeti and "fierce snowbeasts".
+There you'll find some Brigands who tell you of the island of **Tsumani**, "south [one sector] off the coast and west", a land full of yeti and "fierce snowbeasts".
 So bundle up before you go.

 ### Staircase Dungeon

 Time for one of the more annoying word dungeons in the game.
 If you don't know what you're doing, navigating this one is a real puzzle and it's likely to take you a while.
 The first part involves going up and down a ton of staircases, and the second part involves teleports that are designed to screw with you as much as possible.
 Sounds like fun, right?
 S6:KAERU can save you some pain if you have it available, but there are some very rich pots of gold down there to be found if you're feeling low on cash.

-Fortunately, it's pretty quick if you know what you're doing – or if you got the clue from the Ryoshi in Clearview who told you to "step north in the caves", and somehow managed to figure out that they meant *these* caves and not those *other* caves.

 The Staircase Dungeon is nestled in the mountains in the NE corner of Sirion, though it's not on its own island.
 There is a significantly-sized island in the NE of the continent, but the dungeon isn't there, despite there being a pointless curly-q of trees that wind through the mountains and take you absolutely nowhere.
 No, the dungeon is actually slightly W of there.